-The goal of the Experimental Therapeutics Program of the Mayo Clinic Cancer Center is to help develop new, more-effective cancer treatments to overcome these challenges.
-In many cases, these new cancer treatments also have fewer side effects than do standard cancer therapies.
+The Experimental Therapeutics Program aims to develop new, more-effective cancer treatments that have fewer side effects than do standard cancer therapies, such as chemotherapy.

 The program brings together cancer researchers from a variety of disciplines throughout Mayo Clinic who focus on research in four main areas:

 - Studying signaling pathways involved in cell survival and proliferation to better define cellular responses to existing anti-cancer treatments and to identify potential new therapeutic targets

 - Clarifying biological, biochemical and pharmacological aspects of the action of new anti-cancer drugs and identifying biochemical and genetic changes that allow tumor cells to resist these agents

 - Identifying genetic and genomic contributions to individual differences in response (efficacy and toxicity) to established and investigational anti-cancer treatments

 - Evaluating the toxicity and activity of selected treatments in early-phase clinical trials, including assessment of the pharmacokinetics, pharmacogenetics, and biological effects of agents in tumor cells in situ, before transitioning these treatments to appropriate disease-specific clinical programs for phase II testing

 Once novel agents or combinations of agents are developed and tested in the laboratory, the Experimental Therapeutics Program helps translate findings into clinical practice.
 The Mayo Clinic Cancer Center's Early Cancer Therapeutics Group consists of physicians, nurses, laboratory scientists, research assistants and statisticians who collaborate to perform early clinical testing of novel therapeutic strategies developed at Mayo Clinic and elsewhere.